Thursday, November 20, 2025

 “I can write best in the silence and solitude of the night, when everyone has retired.” — Zane Grey

-I sit at my desk late at night, looking at a blank post on this glowing screen.
+I sit at my desk late at night, looking at a blank post on a glowing screen.

-I’m trying to do two things at once: remember the day for myself and make it interesting enough that, if somebody reads it, they won’t get bored.
+I’m racking my brain, trying to do two things at once: (A) preserve the day for my memory, and (B) be just entertaining enough that, if someone happens to read it, they won’t yawn in boredom.

-Mostly, this is just my diary, but public.
+Mostly, though, this is my very public diary.

-I write down the highlights so next year or the year after I can look back and say, “Oh yeah, that’s what I did,” or “Oh right, that’s what happened.”
+I try to put down the highlights of the day so that next year, or the year after, I can look back and say, “Oh yeah, that’s what I did,” or “Oh right, that’s what happened.”

 Cowboy hates McDonald’s, but he agreed to stop there instead of Burger King today.

-I surprised him with his McRib, and he didn’t make one peep about it.
+I surprised him with his McRib, and I didn’t hear a peep out of him.

-Cowboy needed chicken feed, so while he was in Tractor Supply, Badger and I ran into Goodwill.
+Cowboy had to have chicken feed, so while he was in Tractor Supply, Badger and I went to Goodwill.

-Badger found a pair of almost-new hiking boots, and I ended up with a tie-dye trash can with a foot pedal.
+Badger found nearly new hiking boots, and I discovered a tie-dye trash can with a foot pedal lid.

-I keep a little trash can by the Keurig for old pods, but it’s open and Lady likes to dig in it.
+I keep a small trash can by the Keurig for old pods, but it’s open, and Lady has a habit of digging into it.

 Heron already taught her how to close doors, and she’s scary smart.

-Once we got home, the rest of the day was the same as always.
+Once we got home, well, the rest of the day has been the same as every other day.

-Raven went out to change the oil in his car and gave up pretty quick.
+Raven went out and tried to change the oil in his car but quickly gave up.

-Cowboy’s boys did not get his fixing skills.
+Cowboy’s sons did not inherit his fixing abilities.

-He came in and went straight to his room.
+He came in and headed to his room.

-Badger was in her room, and I was on the computer.
+Badger was in her room while I played on the computer.

-It started raining, but Badger and I still walked around the block.
+It started to rain, but Badger and I still took a short walk around the block.

-Raven loves burning incense, but Badger and I are sensitive to strong smells.
+Raven loves burning incense, but Badger and I are sensitive to strong fragrances.

 We came home and looked around, and decided that since the exterminator didn’t go in the bedrooms or the laundry room last time, we didn’t have to tear the house apart this time.

-We ate supper and turned on the TV.
+We grabbed supper and turned on the TV.

-We got into our show again, and now it’s almost midnight and the man is still alive.
+We got caught up in our series, and now it’s almost midnight and the man is still alive.

-I know he’s supposed to die soon because I looked it up, but it sure wasn’t tonight.
+I know he’s supposed to die soon (I googled it), but not tonight.

 I’m heading to bed.

-I’ll get up early to move the dog beds, food, and water fountains out of the living room.
+I will have to wake up early to move out the dog beds, the food, and the water fountains from the living room.

-The bathroom hampers have to go in the tub.
+The bathroom hampers will need to go in the tub.

-A few little things need doing, but nothing big like last time.
+There’s a few small things that have to be done, but nothing huge like last time.

 2 comments: